 The model quantifies government savings by calculating the probability at each education level that individuals will have poor health, commit crimes, or claim welfare and unemployment benefits.
 Deriving the probabilities involves assembling data from a variety of studies and surveys analyzing the correlation between education and health, crime, welfare, and unemployment at the national and state level.
 We spread the probabilities across the education ladder and multiply the marginal differences by the number of students who achieved CHEs at each step.
-The sum of these marginal differences counts as the upper bound measure of the number of students who, due to the education they received at the college, will not have poor health, commit crimes, or claim welfare and unemployment benefits.
-We dampen these results by the ability bias adjustment discussed earlier in the student perspective section and in Appendix 5 to account for factors (besides education) that influence individual behavior.
-We then multiply the marginal effects of education times the associated costs of health, crime, welfare, and unemployment.38 Finally, we apply the same adjustments for attrition and alternative education to derive the net savings to the government.
+The sum of these marginal differences counts as the upper bound measure of the number of students who, due to the education they received at the colleges, will not have poor health, commit crimes, or claim welfare and unemployment benefits.
+We dampen these results by the ability bias adjustment discussed earlier in the student perspective section and in Appendix 6 to account for factors (besides education) that influence individual behavior.
+We then multiply the marginal effects of education times the associated costs of health, crime, welfare, and unemployment.34 Finally, we apply the same adjustments for attrition and alternative education to derive the net savings to the government.

-Table 3.3, on the next page, displays all benefits to taxpayers.
-The first row shows the added tax revenues created in the state, equal to \$19.6 million, from students' higher earnings, increases in non-labor income, and spending impacts.
-A breakdown in government savings by health, crime, and welfare/unemployment-related savings appears next.
-These
+Table 3.3 displays all benefits to taxpayers.
+The first row shows the added tax revenues created in the state, equal to \$1.9 billion, from students' higher earnings, increases in non-labor income, and spending impacts.
+A breakdown in